randomPoison/courier/README.md

 ## Using Multiple Formats

-When multiple formats are enabled at once, the [`Content-Type`] header in the request is used to determine which format to use.
-A response will use the same content type specified in the request, so a request sent with JSON will receive a response with JSON, a request sent with MessagePack will get a response with MessagePack, and so on.
+When multiple formats are enabled at once, the [`Content-Type`] header in the request is used to determine which format the request data is in, and the [`Accept`] header is used to determine which format to use for the response.

 While this mostly removes the need for [`rocket_contrib::Json`] (and similar types), it is still possible to use it to override the behavior defined with `courier`.
 For example, say you